mozsearch/mozsearch/docs/output.md

 The final stage of indexing is to output a static HTML file for:
 - Every source file via `tools/src/bin/output-file.rs`
-- Every directory, linking to subdirectories and source files via `scripts/output-dir.js`
+- Every directory, linking to subdirectories and source files via `cmd_batch_render.rs` with `dir_listing.liquid`.
-- The search file template used by `router/router.py` via `scripts/output-template.js`.
+- The search file template used by `router/router.py` via `cmd_batch_render.rs` with `search_template.liquid`.
   (The template is little more than the HTML UI boilerplate, a place to inline the JSON-style results object, and a "load" listener to trigger the JS logic to render the results.)
 - The `help.html` file at the root of the output tree.
   `scripts/output-help.html` wraps the contents of the config tree's `help.html` in the HTML boilerplate of the UI so that the standard search bar is at the top of the page.

-Because output logic is currently split between rust and JS code, any structural changes will require changes to both `scripts/output.js` and `tools/src/output.rs`.

 ### Indexed Source Files